-In order to attract popular instructors in the beginning, the company also handed out stock options.
+During its early days, in order to attract popular instructors, the company also handed out stock options.
 According to financial reports, there are currently several billions in stock options assigned to employees.

 How Many Peloton Bikes Have Been Sold To Date?

 How Many Users Does Peloton Have?

 Peloton claims to have 1.4 million members using its interactive fitness platform.
 These members completed a total of 58 million workouts in the fiscal year of 2019.

 Furthermore, Peloton claims that its existing members are highly devoted to the product and platform.
 This is backed by a supposed retention rate of 92 percent.